01Professional Basketball Player

 General managers and team presidents hire coaches and administrative staff for their organizations.
 They assess the strengths and weaknesses of their teams, oversee the drafting of players, and orchestrate trades with other teams.
 General managers interpret salary caps and other budgetary considerations to optimize talent within constraints.
 They negotiate contracts with players and agents.
 Sports executives oversee the development of sponsorship and promotional arrangements.

-According to a survey by Sports Business Daily, top sports executives within professional organizations garnered an average salary of about $435,000.
+According to the BLS, sports chief executives and general managers garnered average salaries of $236,500 and $117,400 respectively in May 2017.
 Top general managers received salaries of more than 2 million dollars.

 08Professional Soccer Player